 To achieve our goal, we look to recruit high calibre candidates that share our vision & values.
 As an equal opportunities employer, we encourage applications from all sectors of the community, particularly from under-represented groups including disabled people & members of our ethnic minorities & LGBTQ+ communities.

-- Registered Nurse Mental Health (RNMH) or Registered Nurse Learning Disability (RNLD)
+- Registered Nurse Mental Health (RNMH) Learning Disability (RNLD) or Registered Nurse Children's (RNC)

-- Post graduate qualification relating to ward specialism
+- Postgraduate qualification relating to Children or Adolescents.

-- Experience of in-patient services and working as part of a multi-disciplinary team
+- Experience working in inpatient services and working as a Multidisciplinary team.

 - Experience of providing mentorship